 In September 2022, Professor Russell James, JD, PhD, CFP,® Director of Graduate Studies in Charitable Financial Planning at Texas Tech University, joined Dana-Farber Cancer Institute and the Jimmy Fund for an event that gave donors the latest tips to make the most of their giving in 2022 and beyond.
 Below are three of his tax-wise strategies for making the biggest impact with your charitable giving.

-- Donate appreciated non-cash assets, such as stock and real estate or cash from IRAs and other qualified retirement accounts.
-When you give them directly to Dana-Faber you can avoid the capital gains taxes or income taxes you would otherwise have to pay.
+- Donate appreciated non-cash assets, such as stock, mutual funds, and real estate and avoid the capital gains taxes you would otherwise have to pay.

 - If you’re age 70.5 or older and have an IRA, you can make a donation directly from your IRA.
 If you are 72 or older these gifts can also satisfy the minimum distribution the IRS requires you to withdraw.
 Making a gift straight from your IRA to Dana-Farber means the money is not taxable income, which creates tax savings for you and more support for Dana-Farber.